-Course Notes:
+Course Notes

 All class information and slides will be posted to Blackboard.
-Please note that the class slides may not capture all examples, exercise, or discussions that occur during class.
-In addition, I have requested classes be taped, but that is dependent on technology and therefore is not 100% reliable.
+Please note that the class slides may not capture all examples, exercises, or discussion that occur during class.
+In addition, I have requested classes to be taped, but that is dependent on technology and therefore is not 100% reliable.
 Taped classes do not substitute for active attendance and participation, which is graded.
 For acceptable usage, refer to Class Notes Policies.

-Grading Policies:
+Grading Policies

 Final grades represent how you perform in the class relative to other students.
-Your grade will not be based on a mandated target or curve, but on your performance.
-Historically, the average grade for this class is about a B+.
+Your grade will not be based on a mandated target or curve, but rather on your performance.
+Historically, the average grade for this class is a B+.
 Three items are considered when assigning final grades:

-1. Your average weighted score as a percentage of the available points for all assignments (the points you receive divided by the number of points possible).

-- 2. The overall average percentage score within the class. - 3.
+- 1. Your average weighted score as a percentage of the available points for all assignments (the points you receive divided by the number of points possible). - 2.
+The overall average percentage score within the class. - 3.
 Your ranking among all students in the class.

-Points will be based on two tests, three ad hoc team invention sessions (in class), a team marketing plan program created and presented by your formal team and class participation/contribution.
-Combined, these have a total of 400 points possible as shown below.
+Points will be based on two tests, three ad hoc team invention sessions (in class), a team marketing plan program created and presented by your formal team, and class participation/contribution.
+Combined, these have a total of 400 points possible, as shown below.

-Assignment Туре Tot Pts = 400 % of Grade Due Dates

-Class Participation Individual 40 10%

-3 Invention Session Teams 60 15% See Calendar

-Two Tests Individual 200 50% See Calendar

-MARCOM Plan Formal 100 25% See Calendar

-Teams

-TOTAL 400 100%
+Assignment Туре Total Points % of Grade Due Dates Class Participation Individual 40 10% See Calendar 3 Invention Sessions Teams 60 15% See Calendar 2 Tests Individual 200 50% See Calendar MARCOM Plan Formal Teams 100 25% See Calendar TOTAL 400 100%